 Remote repository

-A remote repository on repository hosting platforms such as GitLab, GitHub, and Bitbucket is a repository accessible over the internet to all users.
-These platforms provide a centralised place to store and manage projects based on the Git version control system.
+A remote repository on repository hosting platforms such as GitLab, GitHub, and Bitbucket is a repository accessible via the Internet to all users.
+These platforms provide a centralized place for storing and managing projects based on the Git version control system.

 The interface examples are taken from GitLab.
-If you use a different hosting for version control, please refer to the official documentation of the respective hosting.
+If you use another hosting to work with the version control system, please refer to the official documentation of the corresponding hosting.

-Go to remote repository Engee with your Engee account login/password.
-If you have never used git.engee, you will be taken to the start menu to create your own project or join an existing one:
+Go to the website remote repository Engee under the username/password of your Engee account.
+If you have never used git.engee, then the start menu for creating your own project or joining existing ones will open.:

 Consider creating your own project: